PseudoMera/Universal_Translator/README.md

 4. A result file will be generated with the solution.
 This file will be on the same directory you ran universal_translator.py.

-If you chose the second option, this is your guide:
+If you chose the second option, this is your guide (only works with linux):

 1. Download the dist folder in the given link (Install section).